synthetik-technologies/blastfoam/validation/blastFoam/KingeryBulmashComparison/README.md

-# Comparison with CONWEP (Kingery-Bulmash) Results
+# Comparison with Kingery-Bulmash Results

 ## Notes

-This basic case is designed to provide comparison results with the CONWEP airblast load calculator, which leverages the Simplified Kingery-Bulmash Airblast Equations (https://apps.dtic.mil/dtic/tr/fulltext/u2/a526744.pdf)
+This basic case is designed to provide comparison results with the simplified Kingery-Bulmash Airblast Equations (https://apps.dtic.mil/dtic/tr/fulltext/u2/a526744.pdf)

 A hemispherical surface burst detonation event is considered with a 10kg hemi-spherical TNT charge.
 The charge is center detonated, using a linear activation model which based on a predetermined detonation velocity.